WARNING!

 Eastern painted turtle - plastron view

 He sent these photos on 9/25/06 of a baby "yellow-bellied cooter" named Cooter.
-It was probably a yellow-bellied slider (there are no yellow-bellied cooter as a species name) but might be some sort of cooter.
+It may be a Peninsularis cooter.
 This turtle did not want to eat so Randy returned him/her to the store.

 One of the baby turtles climbing a fake plant?

-Yellow-bellied slider and Eastern painted turtle in the tank.
-The painted turtle is in the front, and the slider is basking.
+Cooter and Eastern painted turtle in the tank.
+The painted turtle is in the front, and the cooter is basking.

 Randy re-sent some of the above photos and these new ones of the two turtles on 9/27/06.